-Even in a career as illustrious as Houston's, there are five definitive moments that stand out.
-From her powerful performance of "The Star-Spangled Banner" at 1991's Super Bowl to her appearance in the mega-selling movie (and soundtrack) for The Bodyguard.
+Even in a career as illustrious as Houston's, there are definitive moments that stand out.
+From her iconic performance of "The Star-Spangled Banner" at 1991's Super Bowl to her appearance in the mega-selling movie (and soundtrack) for The Bodyguard.
 Here are our five favorites.

 Houston's cover of singer Marilyn McCoo's 1978 hit was the singer's second single from her eponymous debut album and earned her the first of six GRAMMY Awards (for Best Female Pop Vocal Performance) and an American Music Award for Favorite R&B/Soul Video.
 Her performance of the ballad at the 1986 GRAMMYs—equal parts sultry chanteuse and jazzy lounge-chic—won her an Emmy for Outstanding Individual Performance in a Variety or Music Program.